Where To Eat The Best Pho In London: The Best Vietnamese Restaurants

 Of course, there’s beef pho here too, as well as a generous bowl of pho dac biet (special).
 Whilst this title would usually indicate a veritable feast of beefy bits, from tendon to tripe, brisket and meatballs, here Mẹ has gone all in, with beef, chicken and prawn making an appearance in the bowl.

-Cafe Mama Pho is walk-ins only and gets busy.
+Cafe Mama Pho is walk-ins only at the Deptford original and gets busy.
 Be prepared to queue.
-There is now a second branch in South Kensington.
+The team have since expanded, with branches now open in South Kensington and Bloomsbury, too.

 Address: 24 Evelyn St, London SE8 5DG